WhisperingChaos/assert.source.sh/README.md

 # assert.source.sh
-Provide yet another assertion library for testing.
+Provide yet another assertion package for testing.
 Primarily for Bash scripting but can be broadly applied to CLI programs that affect environment variables or generate output.
 ### ToC
 [API Index](#api-index)
 [API](#api)